YYadorigi/DXIL2HLSL/README.md

-# DXIL2HLSL
+# HLSL Decompiler

-This project aims to provide translation of DXIL (SM 6.x) codes to original HLSL shaders which are commonly used in UE5 projects.
+This project translates DXBC (SM 5.x or lower), DXIL (SM 6.x), and SPIR-V codes into the original HLSL shaders commonly used in Unreal Engine 5 projects.

 ## Building